 In this guide, we will answer both of these questions and give you more information about short-term mortgages.

 But if you have any other questions after reading our guide, please get in touch with us and we will advise you further.

 What is a short-term mortgage?

-The standard mortgage term is 25 years but most lenders will allow you to take out a mortgage for a longer or shorter term.
+There are many types of mortgage and the majority have a standard mortgage term of 25 years but most lenders will allow you to take out a mortgage for a longer or shorter term.

 The maximum term is usually around 40 years but if you’re looking for a short-term mortgage, you may be eligible for a mortgage that lasts anywhere between 2 years and 15 years.

 Due to the shorter term of the mortgage, you will be required to make higher monthly payments as you will paying off the loan in a reduced amount of time.
 However, savings can still be made as you will pay less interest over the course of the loan term.

 The initial rate will usually last between two, three, five, or ten years if it is fixed for a set period of time.
 If you choose a variable-rate mortgage, the interest rate could change during the mortgage term.

 Short-term mortgages are ideal for first-time buyers needing to access money quickly to get on the property ladder or small business owners who want to take out a mortgage while their profits are high.
 But whatever your circumstances, get in touch with our short term mortgage team and we will let you know if short-term mortgages are right for you.